 There’s a lot of great programs out there that advocate for teaching dog bite prevention to children.
 It’s simple and effective.
 Not all children are raised around dogs, which for many of us was the way we learned to respect animals.

 Parents are busy teaching their children a million lessons – dog bite prevention gets overlooked.
 It’s certainly not something I thought about until I saw how some children react around my dog.

-The Basics of Teaching Dog Bite Prevention To Kids
+10 Dog Bite Prevention Tips for Kids

 - Ask permission before petting a strange dog.
 Always ask the dogs owner first if you can pet him.

 - Set boundaries.
 Don’t interact with dogs when they’re eating, playing with a toy, caring for puppies, or sleeping.